 Greater regulation, to bring pedicabs in line with taxi and private hire services, would help resolve many of the concerns people have about the growth of pedicab use in the capital.

-As Member of Parliament for the Two Cities, I have been working with parliamentary colleagues to introduce more regulation in this sector.
+As Member of Parliament for the Two Cities, Nickie has been working with parliamentary colleagues to introduce more regulation in this sector.

-I plan to put forward a 10-minute rule bill, which if it is passed into law, would bring pedicabs in line with taxis and private hire services.
-Like them, drivers would need a licence from Transport for London (TfL) to operate, TfL would be given the power to regulate the prices they charge and the vehicles they use would have be of a safe standard.
+Nickie put forward her Pedicabs (London) Bill, which if it is passed into law, pedicabs would be subject to a similar level of regulation as taxis and other private hire vehicles.
+Like them, drivers would need a licence from Transport for London (TfL) to operate, TfL would be given the power to regulate the prices they charge and the vehicles they use would have to be of a safe standard.
 It’s not about removing all pedicabs from our streets but ensuring that they operate in a safer way for everyone.

 If you support this change, and want regulation please show your support by signing your name below, and encouraging friends and neighbours to do likewise.